ThomasJayWilliams/SDML.NET/README.md

 As far as that there is no specification for it, I decided to develop library first, and then write specification.

-Here's the example of standart SDML document (writeen handly):
+Here's the example of standart SDML document (written handly):

 SDML.NET/docs/examples/example.sdml
 ```xml